remedies for white-collar crime

 What is the White-Collar Crime?

 White-Collar Crime is a nonviolent crime which is committed by a person of high status for financial gains.
-The motive behind the whiter collar crime is to obtain or avoid losing the money, property, services, or to secure the business.
+The motive behind the whiter collar crime is to obtain or avoid losing money, property, or services, or to secure the business.

 Examples of White Collar Crimes